-If you are a doctor, auditor, engineer or consultant (so-called free professions), you may also be liable to tax in the country in which you perform work, when you have stayed there for more than 183 days during a 12-month period.
+If you perform independent personal services as a doctor, auditor, engineer or consultant, you will also be liable to tax in the country in which you perform your work, when you have stayed there for more than 183 days during a 12-month period.
 This applies even if you do not have a permanent establishment.

 Value added tax

-Value added tax is normally paid in the country in which the goods are sold or services performed.
-Goods sold and services performed in Norway are liable to tax in Norway.
+Normally you must pay value added tax in the country in which the goods are sold or the services performed.

-As goods and services are normally liable to tax in the country in which they are sold, you should always contact the local tax authorities to clarify whether he/she is liable to pay VAT.
+As goods and services are normally liable to tax in the country in which they are sold, you should always contact the local tax authorities to clarify whether you are liable to pay value added tax.